 Did you know your personal finances are subject to the very same seven deadly sins that many believe afflict the human soul?
 It’s true.

-That’s why today, my fellow finance sinners, Reverend Len from the First United Church of Our Lady of Blessed Household Finances is holding confession for our small — but mighty and quickly growing – congregation.
+That’s why today, my fellow finance sinners, Reverend Len from the First United Church of Our Lady of Blessed Household Finances is holding confession for our small but mighty congregation.

 Now let me hear a Hallelujah, brothers and sisters!

 Mortal or Venial?
 Mortal.
-In fact, pride is the deadliest of all the personal finance sins and also the one from which all the others emanate.
+In fact, pride is the deadliest of all the personal finance sins and also the one from which most of the others emanate.

-Examination of Conscience: In the world of personal finance, pride can quickly result in insolvency and a trip to bankruptcy court.
-People who suffer from this sin have a strong sense of self-importance, often desiring to be more attractive than others.
-As a result, they see it as their solemn duty to keep up with the Joneses – whether they can afford to or not.
+Examination of Conscience: Pride can quickly result in insolvency and a trip to bankruptcy court.
+People who suffer from this sin have a strong sense of self-importance.
+As a result, they see it as their solemn duty to keep up with the Joneses — whether they can afford to or not.

 Penance: Two rosaries and this article from Cash Money Life on the importance of delayed gratification.